jdgregson/o365utils/README.md

 -any user, inside or outside of your company, including emails in other users' -inboxes and sent folders (including replys and CC's), junk folders, or deleted -items folders.
-This script has the power to remove every single email that has -ever been sent or received in your Office 365 tenant. -
+This script has the power to remove every single email that has -ever been sent or received in your Office 365 tenant.
 ```

 ## Requirements
-- Delete-Emails uses some featues in PowerShell v5.
+- Delete-Emails uses some features in PowerShell v5.
 If you are using Windows 7
 or Windows 8.1, please make sure you have installed [this](https://www.microsoft.com/en-us/download/details.aspx?id=50395)
   Windows update.
 - This script was developed using a full Office 365 admin account.
 If you have
-limited privelages in O365, you may have difficulty using this script.
+limited privileges in O365, you may have difficulty using this script.

 ## FAQ
 **I ran the search again after they were deleted and found the same number of